devtron-labs/devtron/docs/user-guide/security-features.md

 ![Figure 1: Scan for vulnerabilities](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/new/enable-image-scan.jpg)

+{% hint style="info" %}
+Users need to have Admin permission or above (along with access to the environment and application) to enable the **Scan for vulnerabilities** option.
+{% endhint %}

 By enabling this option, the system automatically scans the container image after the image build stage.
 It then generates a report that highlights all the vulnerabilities present within the image.
 To access the scan report of all builds with vulnerability scans enabled, simply navigate to the 'Security' tab on the dashboard.
 There you can conveniently view the build history and all the vulnerabilities detected in the build image.

 ![Figure 2: Security tab](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/new/scan-report-on-build-history.jpg)